Write Custom Policies

 mql: '90'

-In the example-with-properties policy above, the three checks refer to properties for the ideal values to check against.
-The props sections of the policy (beginning on line 21) assigns a value to each of the three properties.
+In the example-with-properties policy above, the three checks reference properties for the ideal values they check against.
+The props section (beginning on line 22) assigns a value to each property.
+Each check refers to a property by its uid, prefixed with props. (for example, props.passwordMinLength).

-Tip: To check for errors in the policy bundles you write, run cnspec bundle lint BUNDLE-NAME.mql.yaml.
+Tip: To check for errors in the policy bundles you write, run cnspec policy lint BUNDLE-NAME.mql.yaml.
 For BUNDLE-NAME, substitute the name of your file.

 Use one property for multiple checks

 Multiple checks in a policy can share a single property.
-This can make updates easier when your organization's requirements change.
+This makes updates easier when your organization's requirements change.

-As a simple example, suppose you create a policy that checks IAM best practices across multiple platforms.
-Even though the platforms are different, your company's minimum password length requirement is the same.
-If you create password length checks for each different platform, you don't need to define the minimum password length value multiple times.
-Instead, all of the password length checks can point to a single property.
-That way, there's only one value to change when your company's minimum password length requirement changes.
+For example, suppose you create a policy that checks IAM best practices across multiple platforms.
+The platforms are different, but your company's minimum password length requirement is the same on each one.
+Instead of repeating the minimum password length value in every check, point every password length check to one property.
+When the requirement changes, you update one value.

 Next steps